-10. Turn over the computer and connect the ac power adapter and all cables.
+8. Turn the computer over again.
+Connect the ac power adapter and all cables to the computer.

 Replacing the M.2 solid-state drive

 Before you start, print these instructions.
 Read the important safety information first.
 See "Important safety information" on page v.